Neuropsychology Program Tracks

 This track includes supervised training in appropriate record review, clinical interviewing, administration of neuropsychological tests, and report writing.
 Residents also receive training in providing feedback to patients regarding clinical findings in a manner that is clinically-sensitive and helpful to patients and their families.
 Residents will also develop practical, empirically supported treatment recommendations.

-Within this track, residents spend their training time equally in each of four divisions:
+Within this track, residents spend their training time equally in each of four divisions (6 months each rotation):

 - General Outpatient